There are so many factors that go into making up a successful business. You’ve got to have a lot of things in place including

 Similarly measures of client satisfaction, employee engagement and productivity can tell you if you’ve got any potential operational issues coming up.

-And then numbers such as lead sources, cost per lead, lifetime client values, client profiling, and lead type against source can start to inform you where you need to focus and what it’s going to cost if you really wanted to start acquiring more of your best customers, and accelerate the growth of your business.
+And then numbers such as lead sources, cost per lead, lifetime client values, client profiling, and lead type against source can start to inform you where you need to focus and what it’s going to cost if you really wanted to start acquiring more of your best customers, and accelerate the growth of your Team building business.

 Some business owners take the attitude that “I’m not interested in numbers I’m just here to sell and get the job done”, or “I’m no good at numbers” so when they see a page full of numbers it makes their head want to spin.
 Others just feel dread and think “where do I start?!”